 \textbf{Perception.} Depth data was acquired with the Intel RealSense D435i using the HighAccuracy setting~\cite{grunnet2018best}, though the sensor produced incomplete data around edges and reflective surfaces.
 Monocular depth estimation used DepthAnythingV2~\cite{yang2024depth2} with a Vision Transformer (ViT-S) backbone, optimized for NVIDIA Jetson using TensorRT, reducing inference time to $19~\si{ms}/\text{frame}$.
 Collision points were identified using a pooling kernel of size $P=17$, downsampling depth data to highlight the top $K=10$ high-risk coordinates.
 These were projected into 3D, transformed into the world frame, and modeled as CBF constraints with a safety gain $\lambda=2$ (selected empirically following~\cite{depoint}).

-\textbf{Planning and Control.} The NMPC framework employs $10$ shooting steps over a $1~\si{s}$ prediction horizon, solved using sequential quadratic programming via \texttt{acados}\cite{acados}, with a Gauss-Newton Hessian approximation and stabilization through Levenberg-Marquardt regularization.
-The control input vector $\mathbf{u}$ consists of the $4$ motor thrusts, governed by a dynamic model detailed in previous works\cite{saviolo2022pitcn, saviolo2023active, saviolo2023learning}.
-The planned trajectory is generated using a min-jerk trajectory planner to ensure smooth transitions, while the desired control actions are derived through differential flatness principles.
-State and input weights are meticulously tuned for precise trajectory tracking.
-The NMPC operates efficiently with $10$ active CBF constraints—empirically validated as sufficient for our experiments—achieving average computation times of $2~\si{ms}$ per iteration.
+\textbf{Planning and Control.} The NMPC framework uses $10$ shooting steps over a $1~\si{s}$ prediction horizon, solved via sequential quadratic programming with \texttt{acados} \cite{acados}, leveraging a Gauss-Newton Hessian approximation and Levenberg-Marquardt regularization.
+The control input $\mathbf{u}$ includes four motor thrusts, governed by a dynamic model from previous works \cite{saviolo2022pitcn, saviolo2023active, saviolo2023learning}.
+A min-jerk trajectory planner ensures smooth transitions, while differential flatness principles derive the desired control actions.
+Carefully tuned state and input weights enable precise trajectory tracking.
+The NMPC runs efficiently with $10$ active CBF constraints, validated experimentally, achieving an average computation time of $2~\si{ms}$ per iteration.